 The oil-shale extraction site and power plant adjacent to EISAP ensure this efficient closed-loop and circular resource flow and provide a nearby, reliable, and sustainable energy supply.

-Additionally, EISAP will utilize smart energy grids, circular economy principles, waste stream, and repurpose emerging food production and innovative growing techniques to create an even greater impact on reducing industrial emissions and wastage.
+Additionally, EISAP will utilize intelligent energy grids, circular economy principles, waste stream, and repurpose emerging food production and innovative growing techniques to create an even more significant impact on reducing industrial emissions and wastage.

 EISAP follows holistic and sustainable design principles to reveal and develop bold solutions to issues specific to the site’s geographic characteristics and the region’s social and economic possibilities.